Five dead in horrific accident as vehicles from UAE and Saudi Arabia collide

 Five people have been killed following a horrific collision between two vehicles on the Al Batha-Haradh highway, the Saudi Press Agency said on Tuesday.
 One of the vehicles caught fire, injuring eight.

-One of the vehicles was UAE-number plated, while the other was Saudi registered.
-The UAE vehicle had a family of 12, while the Saudi vehicle had a family of seven.
+One of the vehicles was UAE-number plated, while the other was Saudi-registered.
+The UAE vehicle was carrying a family of 12, while the Saudi vehicle had seven passengers from a family.

-Traffic patrols on Al Batha-Haradh Road, and the civil defence teams rushed to the site of the accident and brought the situation under control.
+Traffic patrols on Al Batha-Haradh Road and the civil defence teams rushed to the site of the accident and assessed the situation.
 They have initiated an investigation into the accident.

 The Al Batha-Haradh Road, known as Highway 10, is said to be the world's longest straight road.